jomaw0/SQLiteORM-swift/README.md

 #### ⚔️ **Conflict Resolution Strategies**

-When the same item exists both locally and on the server, SQLiteORM provides flexible conflict resolution:
+When the same item exists both locally and on the server, SwiftSync provides flexible conflict resolution:

 ```swift
 // Available conflict resolution strategies